IntelligentImaging/t2-recon-pipeline/README.md

 6a.
 Script to run a single recon: `sh svrtk-exec.sh [recon directory]`
 <br>-ALTERNATIVELY-
 Use this convenient script to search for all run-svrtk.sh files and run any for which the corresponding output cannot be found: `sh svrtk-allexec.sh [STUDY DIRECTORY]`<br>
-*study directory* is the folder which holds all of the individual subject recon directories 6b.
+*study directory* is the folder which holds all of the individual subject recon directories<br>
+6b.
 Check recon and change stack selection and/or mask, and re-run SVRTK if necessary.

 # Pre-process recon for registration